etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/Report.md

     - input: 300
     - activation function: hyperbolic tangent
     - output: 4 (i.e. the dimension of the action space)

 **1. Critic network**

 The neural network has three fully connected layers with uniform weight initialization.
+As an input it takes a state and outputs the optimal action value function by using the Actor best belevied action.
 The dimension of the layers are:

   1st layer: